From being personally affected by a brain tumour to helping others who are affected, Kate’s story is an incredible one. In this post we’ll look at:

 Kate’s story: from brain tumour diagnosis to neuro nurse

-In 2016, Kate had been unwell for 15 months.
-She had persistent headaches, nausea and dizziness which progressively got worse.
-By December she was regularly projectile vomiting and collapsing.
+Kate first became unwell in 2016 with persistent headaches, nausea and dizziness which progressively got worse.
+By December, she was regularly projectile vomiting and collapsing.
 As a healthy 35-year-old woman, she knew something wasn’t right.
 But every trip to the GP ended with antibiotics for a sinus infection.

-“(GP’s have) only got one job and that is to look after you.
+“(GPs have) only got one job and that is to look after you.
 And I know they’re under a lot of pressure but so are we.
-Everyone’s under a lot of pressure on the NHS at the moment but that does not excuse using someone’s age against them.”Kate Baker
+Everyone’s under a lot of pressure in the NHS at the moment but that does not excuse using someone’s age against them.”Kate Baker

 The week before Christmas, Kate decided to stay at her parents’ house because she was so unwell.
 Her son was with his dad for the holidays and she wanted to concentrate on getting better.
 One night at her parents, Kate almost collapsed down the stairs but was luckily saved by her sister-in-law.
 It was her brother who decided enough was enough and drove her straight to A&E. Whilst they waited to see the doctor, Kate collapsed again.
 This prompted the NHS staff on duty to do a CT scan, which revealed a mass at the back of her head.
 Directly after this brain tumour diagnosis, Kate was rushed to Queens Hospital for emergency neurosurgery the next day.